Oftentimes getting more inquiries, applicants, and enrolled families comes down to one thing: communication.

 - Actions: Send personalized communications to your families, send instructions for next steps to colleagues, or even set up internal reminders to help a family take the next steps.

-As admissions and enrollment professionals, your job is focused on building relationships and establishing an emotional connection with your current and prospective families.
+As admissions and enrollment professionals, your primary focus is on building relationships and establishing an emotional connection with your current and prospective families.
 Building trust plays a key role in how your parents ultimately make the decision to apply and enroll in your school.
-We know the term “automation” or “automated” can seem very impersonal; however, the data shows that when you build automated communication plans correctly, your families will still receive your personal touch, get accurate information they need, and establish an emotional connection with your school.
+We know the term “automation” or “automated” can seem impersonal; however, when you build automated communication plans correctly, families will still receive your personal touch, get the information they need, and establish a deep connection with your school.

-There are two broad types of messages to use in communication plans that have a significant impact on moving families through the funnel: informational and interest-based.
-Both types of messages are able to personalize the experience for your families.
+There are two broad types of messages you can use that have a significant impact on moving families through the funnel: informational and interest-based.
+Both types of messages can help you personalize the experience for your families.

 - Informational messages are objective and used to answer questions and help your families get through the admissions or enrollment process.
 Typically, these types of messages help remove obstacles that might be holding your families back from moving forward to the next step.